Emerging from a true time warp, Cuba’s capital Havana is undergoing a transformation.

 The next day, rent a bike, grab a map and explore the city at your own pace.
 Be prepared to detour as the unexpected catches your eye.
-The city is flat so it’s an easy ride.
+The city is mostly flat, so it’s an easy ride.

-For the less energetic, jump into a vintage convertible and let the driver proudly show you his city.
+For the less energetic, jump into a vintage convertible and let the driver proudly show off his city.

 Tapas bars are springing up in cool spaces with fabulous cocktails and delicious food.
 304 O’Reilly gin bar and restaurant serves refreshing twists on gin cocktails and the best Negroni in town.

 El Chanchullero serves excellent tapas over two intimate floors and a rooftop bar.

 Cubans love great coffee and espresso bars spill out onto the streets.
 At Cafe El Escorial, you can sit and watch the world go by as the aroma of freshly ground coffee drifts out into the street.
 Alternatively stand at the bar in Cafe La Luz and enjoy the perfect espresso.

 La Guarida is a great option for lunch or dinner, and serves cuisine worthy of Michelin star status.
 The setting for the Oscar-nominated film Strawberry and Chocolate, guests enjoy the eclectic artwork lit by intricate chandeliers.
 You’ll want to linger afterwards on the chic roof terrace to enjoy the city and ocean panorama.

 In Havana you’ll find artwork like nowhere else and unique gifts for loved ones back home.